r4victor/tenthousandmeters/content/blog/python_bts_10.md

 * combines the byte with the current hash value (xor); and
 * mixes the current hash value (multiply).

 All hash functions have this structure.
 To get an idea of why they work that way and why they use particular operations and constants, check out Bret Mulveyʼs [excellent article on hash functions](https://papa.bretmulvey.com/post/124027987928/hash-functions).
 Bret also explains how to evaluate the quality of a hash function, so we won't discuss it here.
 Some very interesting results can be found in [this answer](https://softwareengineering.stackexchange.com/questions/49550/which-hashing-algorithm-is-best-for-uniqueness-and-speed) on StackExchange.
-Check them out!
+Check them out too!

+A fixed non-cryptographic hash function performs well in practice under normal circumstances.
+It performs very poorly when someone intentionally tries to supply bad inputs to the hash table.
+The reason is that a non-cryptographic hash function is not collision-resistant, so it's fairly easy to come up with a sequence of distinct keys that all have the same hash and thus map to the same bucket.
+If a malicious user inserts a sequence of $n$ such keys, then the hash table will handle the input in $O(n^2)$.
+This may take a long time and freeze the program.
+The attack we're talking about is known as a Hash DoS attack or hash flooding.
+A potential target of hash flooding is a web application that automatically parses incoming query parameters or POST data into a dictionary.
+Since most web frameworks offer this functionality, the problem is real.
+Next we'll look at two approaches to choose a hash function that solve it.

+### Universal hashing

+Note that attackers won't be able to come up with the sequence of colliding keys if they know nothing about the hash function used.
+So, a randomly generated hash function is again the best solution.
+We said that we cannot use such a function in practice, but what if we randomly choose a hash function from a family of "good" functions that can be computed efficiently, won't it do the job?
+It will, though we need to find a family of functions suitable for this purpose.
+A family won't be suitable, for example, if we can come up with the sequence of keys that collide for every function in the family.
+Ideally, we would like to have a family such that, for any set of keys, a function randomly chosen from the family is expected to distribute the keys uniformly among buckets.
+Such families exist, and they are called universal families.
+We say that a family of functions is **d-universal** if, for two fixed distinct keys, the propability to choose a function that maps these keys to the same bucket is less than `d/number_of_buckets`.
+In mathematical notation this definiton looks like this:

+$$ \forall x \ne y \in Keys\;\; \underset{h\in F}\Pr[h(x) = h(y)] \le \frac{d}{number\_of\_buckets}$$